 The Master of Psychology (Clinical) is a fifth- and sixth-year program in psychology open to graduates of an accredited fourth-year psychology program.
-You will acquire knowledge and skills to prepare you for professional practice and research in clinical psychology.
+Students will acquire knowledge and skills to prepare for professional practice and research in clinical psychology.

-The program provides psychology graduates with ethical values, advanced knowledge and professional skills in psychology, integrated by the scientist-practitioner model.
+Students further develop ethical values, knowledge and professional skills in psychology, integrated by the scientist-practitioner model.

 2 years full-time or equivalent part-time.